robhaslinger/bayes_logistic/README.rst

 I wrote the core algorithms of this package back when I worked at MaxPoint Interactive.
-So basically the code in bayes_logistic/bayes_logistic.py file.
+So basically the code in bayes_logistic/bayes_logistic.py file and the demo notebook notebook/bayeslogisitic_demo.ipynb.
 My co-worker Marius Van Niekerk did all the packaging and made it pip installable *pip install bayes_logistic*.
 I haven't touched it since then but decided to fork it to my personal repository for posterity.
+There seem to have been a few minor changes since I worked on this, for example the parkinsons_sample.ipynb notebook but the core functionality was mine and seems unchanged.

 Overview
 ----